riddleling/iOS-OCR-Server/README.md

 2. Access the displayed IP address from any device on the same network
 3. Upload images to get text recognition results
 4. Integrate the service into your applications via API
-5. To ensure the app runs continuously without interruption, please enable iOS [Guided Access](https://support.apple.com/en-us/111795) mode and keep the screen on.
+5. To ensure the app runs continuously without interruption, please enable iOS [Guided Access](https://support.apple.com/en-us/111795) mode and keep the screen on

 - **OCR Test: On your computer, open a web browser and navigate to the IP address displayed by the app to perform an OCR test.**